๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 Why This Matters

-Africa's archaeological sites aren't just old places with interesting artifacts—they're the primary evidence for understanding human evolution, state formation, urbanization, and trade networks across the continent.
-You're being tested on your ability to connect specific sites to broader historical processes: How did early humans develop technology?
+Africa's archaeological sites are the primary evidence for understanding human evolution, state formation, urbanization, and trade networks across the continent.
+For this course, you need to connect specific sites to broader historical processes: How did early humans develop technology?
 What enabled complex societies to emerge?
 How did trade routes shape political power?
-These sites provide the answers.

 Don't just memorize names and dates.
-For each site, know what concept it illustrates—whether that's hominin evolution, indigenous African urbanism, long-distance trade, or cultural exchange.
-AP questions often ask you to compare sites or explain what archaeological evidence reveals about a particular process.
-Master the "why" behind each location, and you'll be ready for anything the exam throws at you.
+For each site, know what concept it illustrates, whether that's hominin evolution, indigenous African urbanism, long-distance trade, or cultural exchange.
+Exam questions often ask you to compare sites or explain what archaeological evidence reveals about a particular process.
+Master the "why" behind each location, and the factual details will stick naturally.

 Human Origins and Evolution